 - An aquarium cycle starter can help you jump-start the nitrogen cycle in a new aquarium.
 This is important because the nitrogen cycle breaks down ammonia and nitrites in the water, which can harm fish.

 - Aquarium plant fertilizers provide nutrients that are essential for plant growth.
 These nutrients include nitrogen, phosphorus, and potassium, which plants need in large amounts.

 Acclimatizing the fish

-A fish needs to be acclimatized to a new environment because of a sudden change in temperature, pH, and other water parameters.
-The fish is unable to adapt to the new conditions and will go into shock.
+A fish needs to be acclimatized to changes in temperature, pH, and other water parameters.
+If fish are not acclimatized to the new conditions, they will risk entering a state of shock.

 - Regularly clean your filter media, and replace it every few months.

 - Water changes should be done every week using conditioned or aged water.

 - Test the waters regularly to check all levels are within range.

 - Add a plant fertilizer to the aquarium at least once a week.

 - Keep your aquarium clean and tidy by trimming the plants regularly.